-Dennis Romero is a Manager with Treliant specializing in corporate and regulatory investigations.
-He has over eight years of experience investigating fraud, accounting irregularities, employee misconduct and bribery, as well as performing internal and external compliance audits and Anti-Money Laundering (AML) reviews for large multinational companies across a wide range of sectors including healthcare, financial services…
+Dennis Romero is a Manager with Treliant.
+Dennis has over eight years of experience investigating fraud, accounting irregularities, employee misconduct and bribery, as well as performing internal and external compliance audits and Anti-Money Laundering (AML) reviews for large multinational companies across a wide range of sectors including healthcare, financial services…

 - Source: justice.gov